When 9 2/3 Is Written

 Detailed Explanation

 A mixed number like 9 2/3 consists of two parts: the whole number (9) and the fraction (2/3).
 The whole number represents complete units, while the fraction represents a portion of another unit.
-In this case, 9 2/3 means nine whole units plus two-thirds of another unit.
+That's why in this case, 9 2/3 means nine whole units plus two-thirds of another unit.
 Mixed numbers are often used when dealing with quantities that are not whole, such as measurements, time, or portions of objects.

 Step-by-Step or Concept Breakdown